-SLO 4 is assessed using a rubric developed by faculty with the benchmark performance that students score 80% or higher.
+SLO 4 is assessed using a rubric developed by faculty with the benchmark performance of 100% of students score 80% or higher.
 The rubric is a direct measure of the ability to demonstrate knowledge and skills in creativity, ideas, processes, and experiences in designing college student development programming.
-Candidates enrolled in SAHE 5920, a required course in the program, complete a paper involving a needs assessment, rationale for the theoretical base selected, a description of the program(s), evaluation method.